-Real-time gross Settlement system or RTGS is one of the most popular transfer platforms used all over the World.
-Sometimes, RTGS has a different name in certain countries but the basic processing of all the transactions are more or less the same.
-Unlike, other fund transfer systems RTGS allows you to make money transfers of large amounts, in India as long as they are over Rs.2 lakhs.
-Any larger similar money transfer system is present only in Europe and is known as TARGET2 which allows bank account money transfers between banks that are located across countries in Europe.
-But, RTGS allows people to transfer money if their bank has an IFSC code which is assigned to each bank branch under the NEFT and RTGS system by the Reserve Bank of India.
-Unlike NEFT money transfer method, where the transactions take place in hourly batches, RTGS transactions take place individually.
+Unlike, other fund transfer systems, RTGS allows you to make money transfers in large amounts, in India, as long as they are over Rs.2 lakh.
+RTGS allows people to transfer money if their bank has an IFSC code which is assigned to each bank branch under the NEFT and RTGS system by the RBI.
+Unlike NEFT, where transactions take place in hourly batches, RTGS transactions take place individually.

-The processing of standing instructions during the time when received is done at the moment instead of being done in batches or later.
+The RTGS system is operated by the RBI and the main aim is to reduce the risk of error.
+In the RTGS system, transactions are processed across all accounts by the RBI on a gross basis.
+On receiving standing instructions, transactions are processed immediately.
 Each transaction has a different instruction and occurs individually.
-The fund transfers are directly operated by the Reserve Bank of India and therefore are irreversible while the money transfer is made.
-Before, UPI was introduced NEFT and RTGS were one of the most common ways to transfer money.
+The fund transfers are directly operated by the Reserve Bank of India and therefore are irreversible, while the money transfer is made.
+Basically, the beneficiary bank receives standing instructions for the fund transfer.
+Before, the Unified Payments Interface (UPI) was introduced, NEFT and RTGS were one of the most common ways to transfer money.

-It is essential to know the IFSC code of both the sender’s bank and the recipient's bank, without which the transaction will not be possible.
-It is always an alphanumeric code made up of 11 characters which is unique and assigned to a specific branch by RBI for any bank that functions under the RTGS and NEFT network in India.
+To initiate a fund transfer using RTGS, IFSC code is mandatory.
+The sender will have to know the IFSC code of the payee/beneficiary's specific bank branch.
+Remember, without IFSC code, RTGS transactions cannot be processed.
+IFSC, expanded as Indian Financial System Code, is nothing but an alphanumeric code consisting of 11 characters which are unique.
+IFSC code is branch-specific and given by the RBI to all banks that fall under the RTGS and NEFT network in the country.
 The IFSC code can be broken down into 3 specific parts: The first part is the bank name, continued by the number “0” and then the unique branch code assigned by NEFT.
 It looks like this, ‘XYZ00000123’.

 Features of RTGS Transaction: